MinhNghiaD/jobworker/README.md

 To generate the template certificates for testing, please run `make cert`

 #### Authorization
-For authorization, we use Role-based access control to limit user access.
+For authorization, we use Role-based access control with JWT to limit user access.
 The current roles supported are:
 * Admin: Gain access right to start/stop/query/stream all jobs in the system.
+* User: Gain access right to start/query jobs but can only stop or stream log their created jobs.
-* Observer: Gain read-only access to query job status and stream log.
+* Observer: Gain read-only access to query job status.

-As a tradeoff of this project, we borrow the organizational_unit field of the x.509 certificate to encode the value of user role.
-For future implementation, RBAC should be implement properly with credential-based authorization.
+The role will be requested by user using a .yaml file.
+This file will be then review by system admins.
+If the request is accepted, a corresponding token is generated, signed by the token signing private key.
+This private key is used for token signing only.
+Token verification will be done using the public key.

 ### Usage